circleback/CircleBackCoding/README.md

 # CircleBack Coding exercise

 This is a quick 4-6 hour coding exercise to gauge your skillset and ability to work with the iOS SDK.
 You’re free to produce the code in anyway you like (provided it’s your own code).
 CocoaPods are ok to use, just please note which you used on the README file.
-We also request you include your pods directory.
-This is considered best practice anyway.
+We also request you include your pods directory (which is considered best practice anyway).
 When you’re done put the code on github and supply a link for us to pull the code and have a look.

 ## General:
 We’re going to create a simple faux-contact management app.
 It won’t interface with the address book framework directly, but will rather mimic some of the capabilities of the iOS contacts application.
 The app will consist of three primary views